The Kansas City Symphony Endowment

 Stern Brothers & Co.

-Mr. & Mrs. John J. Strandberg
+Mr. and Mrs. John J. Strandberg

 Sutherland Lumber Company